-The Order of Business is No. 1, Greyhound Racing Bill 2018 - Report Stage (resumed) and Final Stage, to be taken at 12.45 p.m. and to adjourn at 3 p.m., if not previously concluded or to resume at the conclusion of No. 4, Private Members' business; No. 2, Consumer Protection (Gift Vouchers) Bill 2018 - Order for Second Stage and Second Stage, to be taken at 3 p.m. with the time allocated to group spokespersons not to exceed ten minutes and all other Senators not to exceed six minutes; and Nos.
-3 and 4, Private Members' business, First Aid and Mental Health in Schools (Initial Teacher Training) Bill 2018 - Second Stage and First Aid and Mental Health in Schools (Existing Teachers) Bill 2018 - Second Stage, to be taken at 5 p.m. or on the conclusion of No. 2, whichever is the later and not to be debated together.
-The time allocated for the debate shall not exceed two hours.
+The Order of Business is No. 1, Greyhound Racing Bill 2018 - Report Stage (resumed) and Final Stage, to be taken at 12.45 p.m. and adjourned at 3 p.m., if not previously concluded, or to resume at the conclusion of No. 4; No. 2, Consumer Protection (Gift Vouchers) Bill 2018 - Order for Second Stage and Second Stage, to be taken at 3 p.m., with the time allocated to group spokespersons not to exceed ten minutes each and all other Senators not to exceed six minutes each; and No. 3, Private Members' business, First Aid and Mental Health in Schools (Initial Teacher Training) Bill 2018 - Second Stage, to be taken with No. 4, First Aid and Mental Health in Schools (Existing Teachers) Bill 2018 - Second Stage, to be taken at 5 p.m. or at the conclusion of No. 2, whichever is the later, and decided separately, with the time allocated for the debate not to exceed two hours.

 An tOrd Gnó - Order of Business

-I will try to adhere to the Cathaoirleach's clarification of the existing rules which I appreciate and, as somebody who is quite often in the Chair, I will try to stick to my three minutes and abide by the rules as best I can.
-I wish everyone a happy new year; although it is 23 January it is my first time speaking on the Order of Business this year given that we are only back since yesterday.
+I will try to adhere to the Cathaoirleach's clarification of the existing rules which I appreciate.
+As somebody who is quite often in the Chair, I will try to stick to my three minutes and abide by the rules as best I can.
+I wish everyone a happy new year; although it is 23 January, it is my first time to speak on the Order of Business this year, given that we are only back since yesterday.
 I also want to congratulate the Ceann Comhairle, the Cathaoirleach and everybody involved with Monday's events.
 I will not dwell on it but it was a good day and a nice commemoration of the first sitting of the First Dáil.

 I will try to stick to the three minutes allocated to me as acting group leader.
-It is not possible to stand up today without addressing the continuing saga of Brexit as it unfolds.
-It is a serious matter as we all know and it is coming at us with only 65 days until 29 March.
-We had the Minister in here last night and to be fair to him he spoke well on much of what is going on.
-I am supportive of him but there were various reactions on Twitter this morning to a certain Cabinet Minister on the radio which did not augur well.
-I have a lot of time and respect for the man in question but we have to get real and be honest with the people about all the possibilities.
+It is not possible to stand today without addressing the continuing saga of Brexit as it unfolds.
+It is a serious matter, as we all know, and coming at us with only 65 days until 29 March.
+We had the Minister here last night and, to be fair to him, he spoke well on much of what is going on.
+I am supportive of him but there were various reactions on Twitter this morning to a certain Cabinet Minister on radio which did not augur well.
+I have a lot of time and respect for the man in question but we have to get real and be honest with the people about all of the possibilities.
 We want a deal.
-I would prefer if the United Kingdom was staying in the EU but it does not seem to want to do that or to have a second referendum.
-The UK Government and Prime Minister are certainly not in favour of that at the moment but it would be better if they did so.
+I would prefer if the United Kingdom was staying in the EU but it does not seem to want to do that or have a second referendum.
+The UK Government and Prime Minister are certainly not in favour of that but it would be better if they did so.
 We need to be honest with the people about what plans are in place.
-I am sure there are plans in place because I do not believe that we cannot have plans in place.
-The EU Commission spokesperson Margaritis Schinas said of course there would be a hard border if there is no deal as there has to be a border between a non-EU territory and an EU territory.
+I am sure there are plans in place because I do not believe we cannot have plans in place.
+The European Commission spokesperson Margaritis Schinas said, of course, there would be a hard border if there was no deal as there had to be a border between a non-EU territory and an EU territory.
 That was possibly a very honest statement but we need to know.
-We need the Minister for Foreign Affairs and Trade and other Ministers in here probably almost daily; even though they have many other things to be doing they need to share their plans on transport, agriculture, trade and every aspect of our economy and society with us.
+We need the Minister for Foreign Affairs and Trade and other Ministers here probably almost daily; even though they have many other things to be doing, they need to share their plans on transport, agriculture, trade and every aspect of the economy and society with us.

 I also want to touch on the impending nurses' strike.
 Notices have gone out cancelling certain elective procedures and appointments that are dependent on nurses on these particular days.
-I understand that the Workplace Relations Commission, WRC, talks are today but I urge the Minister, the nursing organisations and the Government generally to examine this issue carefully, to take on board the concerns of the nurses and to look at exactly what they are looking for.
+I understand the Workplace Relations Commission talks are taking place today but I urge the Minister, the nursing organisations and the Government generally to examine this issue carefully, take on board the concerns of the nurses and look at exactly what they are looking for.
 The last thing we need, in January in particular but at any time of the year, is a nurses' strike that affects patients.

 I refer to mobile phones.
-A survey in a recent Economic and Social Research Institute, ESRI, report has found that 40% of children own a mobile phone by the age of nine, which astonished me.
-As a result, 84% of primary schools have had to implement strategies dealing with mobile phones in their schools and 68% of schools say they have encountered problems as a result of smartphone and social media use within and around the school day.
-We all know that technology can be beneficial but we need to examine this so maybe the Minister for Education and Skills would come in at some point and tell us what policies he is putting in place in order to ensure that people do not experience workplace bullying.
+A survey in a recent Economic and Social Research Institute, ESRI, report has found that 40% of children own a mobile phone by the age of nine years, which astonished me.
+As a result, 84% of primary schools have had to implement strategies dealing with mobile phones, while 68% of schools state they have encountered problems as a result of smartphone and social media use during the school day.
+We all know that technology can be beneficial but we need to examine this issue.
+Maybe the Minister for Education and Skills would come here at some point to tell us what policies he is putting in place in order to ensure people do not experience workplace bullying.
 I think I stuck within my three minutes.

 The Senator had ten seconds to spare.

-As most in this House are aware, I have been an advocate for the rights of Irish emigrants, particularly to the US, for several decades now, and during that time our campaign has seen many highs, along with many lows.
-I would like to update the House regarding the Irish situation.
+As most in this House are aware, I have been an advocate for the rights of Irish emigrants, particularly to the US, for several decades and during that time our campaign has seen many highs, with many lows.
+I would like to update the House on the Irish situation.

-In 2007, we were close to nationwide immigration reform that would have protected the undocumented Irish and potentially closed off the divisive debates currently occupying the immigration scene in the United States.
-In 2013, Democrats and Republicans came together and many put their careers on the line, to settle immigration reform once and for all, again in a manner that would have helped the Irish undocumented, and all the undocumented across the United States.
+In 2007 we were close to nationwide immigration reform that would have protected the undocumented Irish and potentially closed off the divisive debates currently occupying the immigration scene in the United States.
+In 2013 Democrats and Republicans came together and many put their careers on the line to settle the issue of immigration reform once and for all, again in a manner that would have helped the Irish undocumented and all the undocumented across the United States.
 This also fell at the final furlong.
 In 2018, at the end of the congressional term in the US Senate, our fight faced another setback, this time in our campaign to get Ireland 5,000 or so US non-immigrant E3 working visas.
 Where we succeeded in what was then a Republican controlled House of Representatives, we failed in a Republican controlled Senate.
-In the end, however, my experience in this long campaign is that our fight for improved rights and conditions for immigrants, has been a progressive one, even if that progression has been all too slow.
-The principle however, that the question of Irish immigrants can be dealt with across both party aisles, in the lifetime of this administration has now been firmly established.
+In the end, however, my experience in this long campaign is that our fight for improved rights and conditions for immigrants has been a progressive one, even if that progression has been all too slow.
+The principle, however, that the question of Irish immigrants can be dealt with across both party aisles in the lifetime of this Administration has now been firmly established.

-As many in this House will recognise, sometimes one's greatest rivals in politics, are those from within one's own party, and on this occasion, Ireland got caught in the middle of an internal Republican Party dogfight.
-Like this House, the US Senate has its own Standing Orders and rules, and Senator Cotton of Arkansas was able to place a hold on the E3 visa legislation, thereby avoiding a debate and a subsequent vote, which would have succeeded if it had been placed on the floor.
-The reason Senator Cotton prevented a vote on the floor was because a piece of legislation which he sponsored on immigration had been blocked by Senator Grassley from his own party, and we became the fall guy in this dispute.
+As many in this House will recognise, sometimes one's greatest rivals in politics are those from within one's own party.
+On this occasion, Ireland got caught in the middle of an internal Republican Party dogfight.
+Like this House, the US Senate has its own Standing Orders and rules and Senator Cotton of Arkansas was able to place a hold on the E3 visa legislation, thereby avoiding a debate and a subsequent vote, which would have succeeded if it had been placed on the floor.
+The reason Senator Cotton prevented a vote on the floor was a piece of legislation which he sponsored on immigration had been blocked by Senator Grassley from his own party and we became the fall guy in this dispute.
 In short, the timing was not right.
-Speaker Paul Ryan, a man who was opposed by the right wing element of his own party for his perceived progressive stance on immigration, was willing, on his way out of public life to try to achieve the granting of the surplus E3 visas for the Irish.
-This shows that Congressmen and Senators of every creed and hue, can be persuaded by the Irish cause.
+Speaker Paul Ryan, a man who was opposed by the right wing element of his own party for his perceived progressive stance on immigration, was willing on his way out of public life to try to achieve the granting of the surplus E3 visas for the Irish.
+This shows that Congressmen and Senators of every creed and hue can be persuaded by the Irish cause.

-Is the Senator calling for a debate in the House on this matter?
+Is the Senator calling for a debate in the House on the matter?

 Today I want to talk about the new Bill that will be introduced by my colleague, Deputy Pearse Doherty, in the Dáil tomorrow.
 It is the no consent, no sale Bill and its central message is quite simple but fundamental.
-A loan secured by a mortgage of a residential property may not be transferred without the written consent of the borrower.
-This is already in the voluntary code of conduct that the banks are supposed to adhere to and several years ago Deputy Noonan said that should be best practice among all of the banks yet the flouting of this principle has left some families in limbo and many more worried about the future.
+A loan secured by a mortgage on a residential property may not be transferred without the written consent of the borrower.
+That is already in the voluntary code of conduct to which the banks are supposed to adhere.
+Several years ago Deputy Noonan said it should be best practice among all of the banks, yet the flouting of this principle has left some families in limbo and many more worried about the future.
 The Bill aims to place control back into the hands of customers.

-A mortgage is the most important product that most people will purchase in their lives and it is a commitment over many years that requires people to be able to plan and budget for unforeseen circumstances.
-Many of these mortgages that are being sold off are performing mortgages.
-They might be interest rate only mortgages or mortgages where deals have been struck with the banks; to all intents and purposes all of these consumers rightfully think that they have performing mortgages because they are in constant contact with the banks.
+A mortgage is the most important product most people will purchase in their lives and it is a commitment over many years that requires people to be able to plan and budget for unforeseen circumstances.
+Many of the mortgages that are being sold off are performing.
+They might be interest rate only mortgages or mortgages where deals have been struck with the banks; to all intents and purposes, all of these consumers rightfully think they have performing mortgages because they are in constant contact with the banks.
 They are not the small cohort of people who refuse to pay their mortgages, they are those who are doing their best.
-There may be those who, because of the recklessness of the same banking institutions, lost their jobs in the recession and now on top of the banks being instrumental in them losing their jobs and the downturn in the economy, the same banks are coming back and selling off what is most treasured to them to vulture funds, namely their home and their mortgage.
+There may be those who, because of the recklessness of the same banking institutions, lost their jobs in the recession and now on top of the banks being instrumental in them losing their jobs and the downturn in the economy, the same banks are coming back and selling off what is most treasured to them to vulture funds, namely, their home and mortgage.

 That cannot be allowed happen.
-This Bill will ensure this cannot happen without the consent of the borrower.
-These banks paid no corporation tax for many years, they charge interest rates which are well in excess of the European Central Bank rates and the vulture funds they sell to have charitable status so they pay minimal tax.
-I encourage all parties and all Members of this House to show whose side they are on and show up at the audiovisual room this afternoon at 2 p.m. when my colleague, Deputy Pearse Doherty, and David Hall and Carly Bailey will give full details of the Bill.
-I ask that the Minister for Finance come to the House to have a full discussion on vulture funds and the behaviour of the banks.
+The Bill will ensure this cannot happen without the consent of the borrower.
+The banks paid no corporation tax for many years; they charge interest rates which are well in excess of the European Central Bank rates and as the vulture funds they sell to have charitable status, they pay minimal tax.
+I encourage all parties and all Members of this House to show whose side they are on and show up at the audiovisual room this afternoon at 2 p.m. when my colleague, Deputy Pearse Doherty and David Hall and Carly Bailey will give full details of the Bill.
+I ask the Minister for Finance to come to the House to have a full discussion on vulture funds and the behaviour of the banks.

 The Democratic Programme of the first Dáil states: